ambrosus/eth-exporter/README.md

 ---------|------------
 rpcUrl   | Optional.
 The rpcUrl to the Parity client.
 Default http://localhost:8545. port   | Optional.
 The port to expose the metrics at.
 Default 9998.
-Miners   | Optional.
-The address and alias of how long ago the miner mined a block.
 Addresses   | Optional.
 The address and alias of an address' balance that you would like to track.